 The First-Clue Method: How One Hint Can Open an Entire Subject

-Maybe it is a keyword in a quiz question.
-Maybe it is a photo in a textbook.
-Maybe it is a strange fact in a video, a phrase your teacher repeats, or one example that suddenly feels easier than the rest.
+Then one small clue appears.
+Maybe it is a keyword in a quiz question, a photo in a textbook, a strange fact in a video, a phrase your teacher repeats, or one example that suddenly feels easier than the rest.
 That clue may look small, but it can give your mind a starting point.

 That is the power of the First-Clue Method.
 Instead of trying to understand everything at once, you begin with one hint and let it lead you into the larger idea.